-\end{cor} \textbf{Proof.} A connected graph $G$ on $n$ vertices has at least $n-1$ edges because if a graph $G_2$ is obtained by removing an edge from a graph $G_1$ having exactly $c$ components, then clearly $G_2$ has at most $c+1$ components, and so we need to remove at least $n-1$ edges from the $1$-component graph $G$ to obtain the $n$-component graph consisting of the vertices of $G$ and no edges.
-The result now follows by Lemma~\ref{I-bound}.~ {$\Box$}\\ \\ \textbf{Proof of Theorem~\ref{result}.} Let $G$ be a connected graph with $|V(G)| = n$ and $\Delta(G) = k$.
+\end{cor} \textbf{Proof.} Let $G$ be a connected $r$-graph, and let $n = |V(G)|$ and $m = |E(G)|$.
+By Corollary~\ref{eremovecor}, each time an edge is removed from an $r$-graph, the number of components increases by at most $r-1$.
+Thus, by removing the $m$ edges of $G$ from $G$, the number of components obtained is at most $1 + m(r-1)$; however, the resultant graph is the empty graph $(V(G),\emptyset)$, which has $n$ components (each being a singleton).
+So $n \leq 1 + m(r-1)$ and hence $m \geq \frac{n-1}{r-1}$.
+The result now follows by Lemma~\ref{I-bound}.\\ \\ \textbf{Proof of Theorem~\ref{result}.} Let $G$ be a connected $r$-graph with $|V(G)| = n$ and $\Delta(G) = k$.
 Let $I$ be a largest independent set of $G$.
 By Lemma~\ref{I-bound-cor},

-So $|I| \leq n - \left(\frac{n-1}{k} \right)$.
-Since $|I|$ is an integer and $|I| = \alpha(G)$, we get $\alpha(G) \leq n - \left\lceil \frac{n-1}{k} \right\rceil$ as required.
+So $|I| \leq n - \left(\frac{n-1}{k(r-1)} \right)$.
+Since $|I|$ is an integer and $|I| = \alpha(G)$, we get $\alpha(G) \leq n - \left\lceil \frac{n-1}{k(r-1)} \right\rceil$ as required.

 We now prove that the upper bound is sharp.
 Consider the following construction.